Daemon-Technologies/docs/README.md

 ## Introduction

-Daemon Technologies is a software development and consulting company headquartered in Hong Kong.
-Daemon helps clients integrate the latest in open source software.
-The results are more secure products and services, at lower backend cost.
+Daemon Technologies 地灵科技 is a software company focused on driving the adoption of Stacks technology in Asia.

+We build technology around under served opportunities in the Stacks ecosystem, including STX Mining & Stacking via Proof of Transfer (PoX), DeFi with Clarity Smart Contracts, and more.

 This documentation website is used for product tutorials and infrastructure introductions.